tztztztz/Phalcon-PDO-Paginator/README.md

 $sqlData['bind'] = '2020-03-31';

 //////////
-// Optional but strongly recommended array with format/structure similar to restul value of Builder->getQuery()->getSQL() function
+// Optional but strongly recommended array with format/structure similar
+// to result value of Builder->getQuery()->getSQL() function
 // it should contain dedicated query to determine number of records for $sqlData - usually calculating it by COUNT() function
 // Please note, that for $sqlCount binds from sqlData will be used inside PDOPaginator
 // For example: